 Financial rewards provided only to women are “smart”, even when part-time and/or low income male workers also retire with low Superannuation balances.
 Little wonder feminists hate the term “Apex Fallacy”.

 ‘Sex Discrimination Commissioner should get real‘, by Andrew Bolt (1 May 2017) Former Prime Minister Tony Abbott reacts to Kate Jenkins gender quota proposal here, with a related article by Miranda Devine here.

 Australian report finds disturbing evidence of gender inequality | Women | The Guardian (8 March 2017) The three letters of ‘men’ appears 67 times in this article by Kate – count how many times it related to actual men (twice).
 And one of these times merely refuting the claim that there is no International Men’s Day.
 Oh please!
 Lame shot!
 It’s not recognised by the UN, and is ignored by the AHRC and most (if not all) Australian state & federal agencies.

 Application to conduct a female-only gym (November 2016) This application linked here primarily as it contains links to other earlier determinations regarding the issue of gender segregation.

-A positive development at the New Zealand Human Rights Commission (24 March 2016) Seeing this I thought perhaps in that organisation that mens rights were seen as important too.
-But after seeing this item, maybe they are little different from AHRC.
+A positive development at the New Zealand Human Rights Commission (24 March 2016) Seeing this I thought perhaps in that organisation that men’s rights were seen as important too.
+But after seeing this item, maybe they are little different from the AHRC in this regard.

 Here’s a project that Kate Jenkins could tackle.
 It concerns the lack of ‘Guidelines for Psychological Practice with Men’ (6 March 2016)